Cars, Bikes & Scooters

 Nationwide, more than one million cars are stolen each year.
-A car does not have to be new and shiny to be a temptation.
-As long as the vehicle is easy to steal, a thief will have his eye on it.
-Observe the following tips to make your car more difficult to steal.
+A car does not have to be a newer model to be a target.
+As long as the vehicle is easy to steal, a thief will have an eye on it.
+Observe the following tips to keep your vehicle safe.

 - Park in well-lit, busy areas.

 - Do not store spare keys in your car or in your car’s gas compartment.
 Thieves know where to look for them.

 - If you see people trying to open the doors of multiple vehicles, contact VCU Police to report suspicious behavior.

 - Motor vehicle theft is the criminal act of stealing or attempting to steal a motor vehicle; this includes motorcycles and scooters.

 - Use designated motorcycle or scooter parking spots when possible.

 - Lock the motorcycle to a stationary object that is immovable, such as the end of a bike rack.
 Use a thick chain and heavy-duty padlock.
 Lock the forks, or disc brakes.

 - Lock the ignition and remove the key.
 Do not keep a spare key on it.

 - Park in well-lit areas, near other vehicles.
 If hiding the bike is an option, consider it.
 If riding with other motorcyclists, consider locking them together.